KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 ### 11.2 The Principle of Resonant Return (PRR) — Destiny by Coherence, Not Command

-> “Every being returns to the frequency it most resembles.”
+> Every being returns to the frequency it most resembles.
 >
 > — *Attributed to Calethe*,
 > Voice of the Returning Tone